 A message will appear confirming your rule was successfully saved.

 Select your new rule from the SPENDING RULE table.

-You now have the option to add a secondary spending rule as well.
-This would be utilized if a fund had more than one spending rule assigned to it.
-And example of this would be if the standard spending policy is 5% but the fund allows an additional 3%, that 3% would be the secondary rule.
+You have the option to add a Secondary Spending Rule.
+An example of this would be if the standard spending policy is 5% but the fund is allowed to spend an additional 3%; that 3% would be set up as the Secondary Rule.

 When the Spending Rule and fund assignments are completed, you may preview the estimated spending amounts by viewing the Estimated Spending Report (with Column Grouping and Drill Down).
 This report is located in the Spending folder under Reports.